curi/websites/_posts/2019-10-30-elliot-temple.md

 I write about philosophy and I use philosophy to understand other fields like politics, parenting, relationships, psychiatry, economics and science.

-### <a href="https://rationalessays.com">Rational Essays</a>

-Essays using or explaining reason.

-### <a href="https://freeliberalism.com">Free Liberalism</a>

-Writing about (classical) liberalism.

-### <a href="https://reasonandmorality.com/">Reason &amp; Morality</a>

-An outline of philosophy with links to learn more.

 ### <a href="https://yesornophilosophy.com">Yes or No Philosophy</a>

 My most important contribution to epistemology (the philosophy of knowledge).

 ### <a href="https://learnobjectivism.com">Learn Objectivism</a>

 Learn about Ayn Rand's philosophy.
 I consider Objectivism and Critical Rationalism (by Karl Popper) the most important philosophies.
+This incomplete site has close readings of Atlas Shrugged chapters.

 ### <a href="https://beginningofinfinity.com/">The Beginning of Infinity</a>

-Info about my colleague David Deutsch's great book.
+Info about David Deutsch's great book.
 I wrote over 250 pages of comments and edits during the writing process.
-He was my mentor when I was new to philosophy.
+He was my mentor for my first 10 years of learning philosophy.
+We had around 5,000 hours of discussions.
+He's a huge influence on my ideas.

 ### Fallible Ideas Newsletter

-Get 2-4 emails per month with philosophy links, writing and news.
+Get 2-4 free emails per month with philosophy links, writing and news.

 {% include newsletter.html %}